Think that you may need oral surgery? Thorncliffe Dental Centre is proud to offer a range of oral surgical procedures depending on your case:

 Impacted wisdom teeth can result in swelling, pain, and infection of the gum tissue surrounding the wisdom teeth.
 In addition, impacted wisdom teeth can cause permanent damage to nearby teeth, gums, and bone.
 Wisdom teeth can sometimes lead to the formation of cysts or tumors that can destroy sections of the jaw.
 Therefore, it is often recommend that impacted wisdom teeth be surgically removed.

+Interested in implants?
 If you have a tooth or teeth that are missing, a dental implant may be recommended.
-After determining that you are a good candidate for dental implants, the oral surgeon will decide which type of implant is right for your treatment.
-The anchor of the implant is surgically implanted in the jaw and the bone is then allowed to fuse around it for a period of several weeks.
+After determining that you are a good candidate for dental implants, we will decide which type of implant is right for your treatment.
+The anchor of the implant is surgically implanted in the jaw, and the bone is then allowed to fuse around it for a period of several weeks.
 After the implant has taken root, an artificial tooth is created and fitted to the post of the implant.

-Bone grafting is performed to reverse the bone loss caused by periodontal disease, trauma, or ill fitting removable dentures.
+Considering a bone graft?
+Bone grafting is performed to reverse the bone loss caused by periodontal disease, trauma, or ill-fitting removable dentures.
 It can be used to augment the size of the bone to permit implant placement or to enhance the fit and comfort of removable dentures.
 When one loses a tooth, the surrounding bone collapses.
 To preserve this bone for future implant placement or for esthetics, a bone graft is used.